Writings about Music

 As stated in the original liner notes for Kamavardhani: "For myself, there is nothing in music more basic and challenging than presenting pure melody and rhythm in such a transparent manner."

-My composition based on Bhairavi adds wisps of Latin percussion ostinati to the through-composed lilas of melody and rhythm swimming over tanpura drones.
+My composition Bhairavi adds wisps of Latin percussion ostinati to the through-composed lilas of melody and rhythm swimming over tanpura drones.

 During a conversation with Nazir Ali Jairazbhoy about jazz, I was surprised and pleased to learn that his favorite jazz artist of all time is Lee Konitz.
 This preference of Nazir supports my belief that Konitz is the jazz artist closest in musical personality to Indian classical music, despite the fact that he seldom if ever engages in modal improvisation.
 The connection has much to do with the complexly shaped melodic lines he improvises, and an abstract, mysterious expressive nature.
 When I shared my insight with Lee, including using the words varna and vakra, Sanskrit terms describing melodic movement in ragas (amusingly, there is an street named Varna Avenue adjacent to the home where Nazir lived), with vakra denoting multi-directional or crooked characteristics, Konitz, without missing a beat, retorted with a friendly smirk while ironically using a double entendre as smoothly as he famously employs enharmonic tones: "That's right; I'm very crooked."